davestewart/davestewart-content/content/projects/libs/alias-hq/index.md

 ## Overview

-Alias HQ is a Node CLI application that aims to be the end-to-end solution for managing, maintaining and using path aliases in JavaScript and TypeScript projects.
+Alias HQ makes setting up and using path aliases in JS/TS projects simple.

-It allows the user to:
+It takes the form of a Node CLI app and allows the user to:

 - generate path aliases for existing projects
 - convert existing relative paths in source code to aliased paths
 - consume the aliased paths in dependencies, such as WebPack, Jest, etc

-Configuration piggybacks `js/tsconfig.json` files which are now standard in JavaScript projects.
+Alias configuration piggybacks your project's existing `js/tsconfig.json` file and transparently converts the paths therein to whatever format is required by the consuming plugin / library or application.

 ## Usage